 Range managers use rangeland health assessments to ensure that grazing management practices are not damaging the soil, water or range resource and that management decisions are producing the expected results.
 Healthy range scores indicate good overall grazing management, but range assessments may still identify specific areas where changes can be made.
 Declines in range health scores alert managers to consider management changes, especially in those areas that score lower in the assessment.

-A sample Grassland Range Health Assessment worksheet1 is shown below illustrating the evaluation of range health indicators and the steps taken to arrive at a range health score (Healthy = 75-100%; Healthy with Problems = 50-74%; Unhealthy < 50%).
+A two-page sample Grassland Range Health Assessment worksheet1 is shown below illustrating the evaluation of range health indicators and the steps taken to arrive at a range health score (Healthy = 75-100%; Healthy with Problems = 50-74%; Unhealthy < 50%).

 Where to Find Assessment Tools?